tamagokun/rackem/README.md

 Any object that has a callable method `call()` can be considered a Rack application.
 Rack expects call to return an HTTP response array containing: status code, headers, and body.

-Here is an example of a basic Rack application:
+Here is an example of a basic Rackem application:

     <?php
-    require "autoload.php";
+    require "rackem.php";

     class App
     {